EuroJackpot PyLab

 Prediction log

-Below you can see the full EuroNumbers prediction history used in the stats above.
+Below you can see the EuroNumbers prediction history for the last 10 draws.

 # Draw index Prediction Date Predicted set (6 nums) Actual EuroNumbers Hits